 The Alice Anderson Fund

 In 2019, 104 Victorian startups received Angel or VC investment*.
-Just 19 were led by women.
+Just 19 had a woman founder.

-LaunchVic is helping grow the Victorian startup sector with the Alice Anderson Fund (TAAF), a $10 million ‘Sidecar’ fund that co-invests in women-led early-stage startups.
+LaunchVic is helping grow the Victorian startup sector with the Alice Anderson Fund, a $10 million Angel sidecar fund that co-invests in women-led early-stage startups.